A man holds a beer glass, giving a thumbs down gesture

 That’s right, although alcohol is a liquid, it works against our hydration efforts.
 Alcohol suppresses the hormone vasopressin, which tells the kidneys to hold on to water.
 The fallout?
 We spend a good part of the evening in line for the bathroom, losing excessive amounts of water while continuing the counterproductive efforts to replenish it by drinking more.
 In fact, the next-day hangover is largely the result of dehydration from the day before.

-6. Risk of Dependence
+6. Understanding the Risk of Alcohol Dependence

 Last but certainly not least, there’s the risk of dependence to consider.
 Over time, alcohol — including beer — creates neurotransmitter shifts in the brain that make it difficult to slow down (let alone stop) our alcohol consumption.
 Booze floods the brain with the reward neurotransmitter dopamine while boosting GABA (an inhibitory neurotransmitter) and decreasing glutamate, its excitatory counterpart).